percona/pmm/docs/get-started/backup/index.md

 # Backup and restore

 Losing your data can destroy your business.
 This is why backing up data is critical for all database operations.

-Even more important than backing up data, is the ability to restore it in the event of a disaster.
+Even more important than backing up data, is the ability to restore it in the event of data loss.
 PMM enables you to do all this with zero downtime and minimal performance impact.

 Currently, PMM provides Backup and Restore functionality to work with:

 - MongoDB clusters (Generally Available)
 - MySQL Databases (in Technical Preview)

 Enable the **Backup Management** option in PMM's Advanced Settings to activate the **Backup** page from where you can:

 - Create and restore MongoDB and MySQL backups
 - Automate backup scheduling
 - Set retention policies
 - Monitor your backup and restore activity